The Executive Remuneration Review: Hungary

 iii Rules of termination

-In the event that an employment agreement has been concluded for an indefinite term, neither the employee nor the employer has to justify the termination.
+If an employment agreement has been concluded for an indefinite term, neither the employee nor the employer has to justify the termination.
 This solution creates a more favourable situation on the employer's side; however, the termination cannot violate the prohibition on the abuse of rights.
-The principle of equal treatment shall be also respected.
+The principle of equal treatment must also be respected.
 Despite the fact that there is no obligation of justification, the employee has the right to sue the employer; however, it is more difficult for him or her to determine the truth.

 In the case of employees participating in the management of a company, and who are typically appointed for a definite term, lawful termination requires justification from both sides.
 A fixed-term employment relationship may be terminated only in limited, defined cases detailed in the Labour Code.